Skip to content

 Clinical trials offer an ideal opportunity to tap into that service mindset and help others.
 They let patients turn the negative news of their cancer diagnosis into a potential positive: lasting, long-term advances toward better treatments to come.

-In her more than 20 years overseeing clinical trials in oncology, Schnatterly has seen firsthand how research at the WVU Cancer Institute has helped improve cancer care for those living in Appalachia and beyond.
+In her more than 20 years overseeing clinical trials in oncology, Michels has seen firsthand how research at the WVU Cancer Institute has helped improve cancer care for those living in Appalachia and beyond.

 “Cancer care today is a completely different model than it was 20 years ago – both in terms of the interdisciplinary approach we take today, as well as the many different treatment options that are now available,” she says.